 Stella McCartney is not alone in this effort, but sustainability has always been in their values.
 Their latest slick all-black leather pair is not only impressive and gorgeous design-wise, but the intention behind the outfit is extremely noteworthy.
 For this to be possible, the brand teamed up with Bolt Threads, a materials solutions firm that engineers biomatter.

 Not only had Bolt Threads worked with Stella McCartney, but other fashion brands have also made their first step towards this new leather movement.
 Adidas has also released a concept shoe that utilized Mylo.
-The Stan Smith Mylo combines Adidas’ iconic style and the sustainable material that is sourced from mushroom roots.
+The Stan Smith Mylo combines Adidas’ iconic style and sustainable material that is sourced from mushroom roots.
 It’s one of the shoe company’s efforts to reduce plastic waste.

-Another biotechnology firm, MycoWorks, has also patented their own mushroom leather, Fine Mycelium.
+Another biotechnology firm, MycoWorks, has also patented its own mushroom leather, Fine Mycelium.
 The company collaborated with luxury fashion giant Hermès to bring us Sylvana, a glamorous handbag made of MycoWorks’ own developed mycelium.
 Hermès worked on the bag in their facility in France using Fine Mycelium that the biotech company had provided.

 Before Mushrooms: Meet Mycelia